Live from Glastonbury (A BBC Recording)

-Live from Glastonbury (A BBC Recording) is an upcoming live album by American singer-songwriter Olivia Rodrigo.
-It was recorded during her Sunday night headline slot at the Glastonbury Festival on June 29, 2025, and is set to be released on December 5, 2025.
+Live from Glastonbury (A BBC Recording) is the first live album by American singer-songwriter Olivia Rodrigo.
+It was recorded during her Sunday night headline slot at the Glastonbury Festival on June 29, 2025, and it was released on December 5, 2025.

 Background

 Rodrigo was announced as one of the headliners for the 2025 edition of the Glastonbury Festival on March 6, 2025.
 The performance marked her second appearance at the festival, following her debut in 2022 on the Other Stage.

 Her headline set took place on June 29, 2025, during the festival's closing night on the Pyramid Stage.
 The show featured a special guest appearance by Robert Smith of the Cure, with whom Rodrigo performed renditions of "Just like Heaven" and "Friday I'm in Love" in addition to her own material.

 The performance was met with widespread acclaim from critics.
 The Guardian gave the show a five-star review and named it the weekend’s best big set, while Rolling Stone, The Independent and the BBC also praised Rodrigo's stage presence.